-Students must pass the written CDL Permit with DMV.
+Students must pass the written CDL Permit exam and the behindthe-wheel driving exam with the DMV to pass this course.
 Students will not be permitted to drive on public roads until a CDL permit has been obtained.
-The Harlingen location is a third-party examining site.

 Training covers topics in Basic Operations, Safe Operating Practices, Vehicle Maintenance, and other activities such as Railroad Crossings, Speed and Space Management, Documentation Regulations, Accident Procedures, and Extreme Conditions.